 D-CAP consists of professional staff, with expertise in autism and best practices.
 Graduate Assistants help students master their goals in the areas of executive functioning, socialization, self-advocacy, independence, and employment/career development.

 Cherie Fishbaugh is a Board Certified Behavior Analyst.
-She earned her M.A. in special education with an emphasis in Applied Behavior Analysis from The Ohio State University in 2005.
+She earned her M.A. in special education with an emphasis in Applied Behavior Analysis from The Ohio State University.
 Cherie has worked with individuals from the age of 18 months to adulthood.
-Her experience includes working as a Case Supervisor at the Center for Autism Spectrum Disorders at Nationwide Children's Hospital in Columbus, OH, serving as an Education Consultant for the May Institute, Mid-Atlantic region, and assisting with program and clinic development for the Southeastern Pennsylvania Autism Resource Center (SPARC).
+Her experience includes working as a Case Supervisor at the Center for Autism Spectrum Disorders at Nationwide Children's Hospital in Columbus, OH, serving as an Education Consultant for the May Institute, Mid-Atlantic region, and assisting with program and clinical development for the Southeastern Pennsylvania Autism Resource Center (SPARC).
 In 2016, Cherie joined West Chester University as the Director of Autism Services and developed Dub-C Autism Program (D-CAP).
 Cherie's clinical and research expertise are in the areas of behavior analysis, autism spectrum disorders, behavior management, social skills training, and positive behavior supports.